originphp/log/README.md

 }
 ```

-To use this Log engine, in your `config/log.php`
+Then in your bootstrap configuration

 ```php
 use Origin\Log\Log;